micro-webapps/micro-webapps/README.md

 - The deployer of the web application can use whatever frontend webserver he wants.
 - When the new webserver is created, the web applications do not have to be changed.
 There only have to exist the webconf-spec loader plugin for the webserver.

-When the webserver configuration is published in the shared storage, the frontend webserver detects it and reload its configuration to reflect the configuration of newly added web application.
-This allows transparent changes in the served applications and virtualhost.
+When the webserver configuration is published in the shared storage, the frontend webserver detects it and reloads its configuration to reflect the configuration of newly added web application.
+This allows transparent changes in the served applications and virtualhosts.

 Later, when the client sends a request for the particular web application, the frontend webserver forwards it to the right container according to the frontend webserver configuration.